MalinkyZubr/Networking/Notes.md

 ### Network and broadcast addresses
 * network address
   * if the host portion of the address is all 0's it is the network address, the identifier for the network itself
+    * when configuring  astatic route, this is the destination IP
   * network address is the first address of the entwork, but the first usable address is 255.255.255.1, in the case of a /24 network
 * broadcast address
   * if the host portion of the address is all 1's (in binary) it is the broadcast address